Yusei-Ito/bio/content/papers/crystalframer/index.md

 lastmod: 2025-04-24
 tags: []
 author: ["Yusei Ito*","Tatsunori Taniai*", "Ryo Igarashi", "Yoshitaka Ushiku", "Kanta Ono"]
 description: "This paper proposes dynamic atom-wise frames aligned with attention-based interatomic interactions on the structure, rather than with the structure itself.
-Published in ICLR2025."
+Published in ICLR 2025."
 summary: "This paper proposes dynamic atom-wise frames aligned with attention-based interatomic interactions on the structure, rather than with the structure itself.
-Published in ICLR2025."
+Published in ICLR 2025."
 cover:
     image: "teaser.png"
     alt: "Figure 1 of the paper"